dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

 ``closure``
   denotes a function
 ``Name [.
 Name]+``
-  Denotes a string that has a `metatable registered under Name <https://www.lua.org/pil/28.2.html>`_ in the Lua registry.
+  Denotes a string that has a `metatable registered <https://www.lua.org/pil/28.2.html>`_ in the Lua registry.
+This allows userdata types to be asserted by their registered names.
-  The Name must be a valid Lua name with the exception that periods are allowed in the name.

 General Notes
 -------------
-* Assignments to typed variables are statically checked if possible; when the assignments occur due to a function call then runtime type checking is performed
+* Assignments to type annotated variables are checked at compile time if possible; when the assignments occur due to a function call,  runtime type checking is performed
 * If function parameters are decorated with types, Ravi performs implicit type assertion checks against those parameters upon function entry.
 If the assertions fail then runtime errors are raised.
-* Even if a typed variable is captured in a closure its type must be respected
+* Even if a typed variable is captured in a closure Ravi requires that the types are respected
 * To keep with Lua's dynamic nature Ravi uses a mix of compile type checking and runtime type checks.
-However due to the dynamic nature of Lua, compilation happens at runtime anyway so effectively all checks are at runtime.
+However in Lua, compilation happens at runtime anyway so effectively all checks are at runtime.

 Caveats
 -------